 A family favorite recipe that is so special, it’ll be requested time and time again!
 Grandma’s famous cinnamon rolls are the perfect treat to share.

-Today I am sharing a recipe that is unique and so very special to me!
-Grandma Hilvia’s famous cinnamon rolls.
-Grandma always made them for me when I had a sleepover at her house.
-She brought them to the farm crew to share during harvest time.
+Grandma always made her cinnamon rolls for my siblings and I when we had a sleepover at her house.
 She shared them with friends and people she cared about.
-I grew up on a farm and the memory of working with my family and watching for grandma’s car to come with warm treats will always be engraved in my heart!
+I grew up on a farm, and the memory of working with my family and watching for grandma’s car to come with these warm sweet treats in tow will always be engraved in my heart!

-This recipe does take a bit of time to make, but fear not, it’s mostly just rise time!
-Each time I make this recipe I feel so excited to share it with someone I love.
+This recipe is well worth the investment of time!
+I love each step Each time I make this recipe I feel so excited to share it with someone I love.

 Shop kitchen tools from this post: